-Our board of directors currently has six members - Lugee Li, Isaac Bresnick, Abdi Mahamedi, Walter Weyler, Vincent Carrubba, and Tony Chung.
-Our board of directors has determined that Mr. Mahamedi, Mr. Weyler, and Mr. Carrubba are "independent directors" as such term is defined by the rules of the NASDAQ Stock Market, Inc. In addition, all of the members of our Compensation Committee, Corporate Governance and Nominating Committee, and Audit Committee are "independent directors" under the rules of the NASDAQ Stock Market, Inc. and the SEC applicable to members of such committees.
+Our board of directors currently has five members - Lugee Li, Isaac Bresnick, Abdi Mahamedi, Vincent Carrubba, and Tony Chung.
+Our board of directors has determined that Mr. Mahamedi and Mr. Carrubba are "independent directors" as such term is defined by the rules of the NASDAQ Stock Market, Inc. Prior to his resignation on June 1, 2019, the board of directors had determined that Walter Weyler was also an "independent director" as such term is defined by the rules of the NASDAQ Stock Market, Inc. In addition, all of the members of our Compensation Committee, Corporate Governance and Nominating Committee, and Audit Committee are "independent directors" under the rules of the NASDAQ Stock Market, Inc. and the SEC applicable to members of such committees.